 Hours of Operation

-Parks Canada is pleased to support Confederation Centre of the Arts in developing a new initiative entitled The Story of Confederation: an exciting program that will present the birth of the nation story in innovative ways while Province House National Historic Site is closed for a $20.05 Million conservation project.
-The Story of Confederation will launch in 2015 and will operate for three years.
+Parks Canada is pleased to support Confederation Centre of the Arts in a new initiative entitled The Story of Confederation: an exciting program that will present the birth of the nation story in innovative ways while Province House National Historic Site is closed for a $41.05 Million conservation project.
+The Story of Confederation was launched in 2015.

 Through The Story of Confederation, visitors to Confederation Centre of the Arts and the historic grounds surrounding Province House will have an opportunity to learn about Province House, the birthplace of Confederation and the Charlottetown Conference of 1864 as we head towards Canada’s 150th birthday in 2017.

-This exciting new program will offer captivating heritage experiences in both official languages and present the birth of the nation story in new ways, including: an all-new feature film, "A Building of Destiny", interpretive panels and new exhibitions, including a stunning replica of the Confederation Chamber, interpretation from the Confederation Players program, and a kiosk on the historic grounds of Province House during peak season which will offer reception and orientation for The Story of Confederation program and access to Explora – the official Parks Canada Province House app.
+This exciting new program offers captivating heritage experiences in both official languages and presents the birth of the nation story in new ways, including: an all-new feature film, "A Building of Destiny", interpretive panels and new exhibitions, including a stunning replica of the Confederation Chamber, interpretation from the Confederation Players program, and a kiosk on the historic grounds of Province House during peak season which will offer reception and orientation for The Story of Confederation program and access to the official Parks Canada Province House app.